 Zealous advocacy does not preclude settlement or, when appropriate, stipulating to uncontested facts or evidence (i.e., the admissibility of medical records kept in ordinary course of business, etc.).
-Settlement in Intervention Proceedings is like settlement in any other lawsuit and is encouraged.
+Settlement in intervention proceedings is like settlement in any other lawsuit, and is encouraged.

-When a Guardian ad litem is appointed, Counsel for the Subject regards the Guardian ad litem as the "substitute" client.
+When a Guardian ad litem is appointed, counsel for the subject regards the guardian ad litem as the "substitute" client.

 On occasion, a subject for whom counsel is appointed may retain counsel.

 In that event, Probate Rule 305(b) applies.

-STANDARD 3.1 Counsel for the Subject shall abide by the laws and Court Rules governing Intervention Proceedings.
+Counsel for the subject shall abide by the laws and Court rules governing intervention proceedings.

-SCR-PD 305 AND 321(d)
+AUTHORITY: SCR-PD 305 AND 321(D)

 - File a notice of appearance [Form I-D] immediately upon notice of appointment. - Be familiar with the terms of the D.C.
 Protective Proceedings Act (D.C.
-Code §21-2001, et seq.), and relevant Superior Court of the District of Columbia Rules. - File responsive pleadings to the petition and other pleadings as appropriate.
+Code §21-2001, et seq.), relevant Superior Court of D.C.
+Rules. - File responsive pleadings to the petition when appropriate.

-STANDARD 3.2 Counsel for the Subject shall maintain an attorney-client relationship with the subject.
+Counsel for the subject shall maintain an attorney-client relationship with the subject.

 AUTHORITY: D.C.
-CODE § 21-2033(b) AND SCR-P D 305 APPLICABLE ETHICAL RULES: D.C.
+CODE § 21-2033(B) AND SCR-PD 305

+APPLICABLE ETHICAL RULES: D.C.
 RULES OF PROFESSIONAL CONDUCT 1.3, 1.4, 1.6 AND 1.14

-- Meet personally with the subject and explain the subject's rights and the available alternatives to a Guardianship or Conservatorship. - Meet with the client privately as often as possible.
+- Meet personally with the subject and explain the subject's rights and the available alternatives to a guardianship or conservatorship. - Meet with the client privately as often as possible.
 The subject may want a spouse, family member, significant other or friend to be present when meeting with counsel.
 While the subject's wishes govern, counsel should strive to meet alone with the subject. - Communicate with the subject in a manner that will assist the subject to understand the proceedings, his or her rights and the alternatives available. - Ask open-ended and non-leading questions to ascertain the wishes and desires of the subject.

-STANDARD 3.3 Counsel for the Subject shall determine, and advocate for, the least restrictive alternative(s) to meet the needs and wishes as stated by the subject.
+Counsel for the subject shall determine, and advocate for, the least restrictive alternative(s) to meet the needs and wishes as stated by the subject.

 AUTHORITY: D.C.
-CODE § 21-2044(1) AND § 21-2055(a) Applicable ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.2 AND 1.3
+CODE § 21-2044(1) AND § 21-

+2055(A)

-STANDARD 3.4 If the subject is unable to communicate his or her own interests and desires, or if counsel has reason to believe that the subject's legitimate interests require investigation, counsel shall request appropriate substitute decision-making alternatives, such as the appointment of a Guardian ad litem or a Visitor.
+If the subject is unable to communicate his or her own interests and desires, or if counsel has reason to believe that the subject's legitimate interests require investigation, counsel shall request appropriate substitute decision-making alternatives, such as the appointment of a Guardian ad litem or a visitor.

 AUTHORITY: D.C.
-CODE § 21-2033(a), § 21-2011(26), § 21- 2033(c) AND SCR-P D 305.
-APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.14
+CODE § 21-2033(A), § 21-2011(26),

+§ 21-2033(C) AND SCR-PD 305.

-- A Visitor may be appropriate if the subject is or may be subjected to improper or undue influence. - A Guardian ad litem may be appropriate if the subject is wholly unable to determine or state his or her desires and intentions. - In the event that a Guardian ad litem for the subject is appointed, Counsel for the Subject follows the directives of the Guardian ad litem regarding the subject's best interests.
+- A visitor may be appropriate if the subject is or may be subjected to improper or undue influence. - A Guardian ad litem may be appropriate if the subject is wholly unable to determine or state his or her desires and intentions. - In the event that a Guardian ad litem for the subject is appointed, counsel for the subject follows the directives of the Guardian ad litem regarding the subject's best interests.

-STANDARD 3.5 Counsel for the Subject shall represent zealously the subject's legitimate interests.
+Counsel for the subject shall represent zealously the subject's legitimate interests.

 AUTHORITY: D.C.
-CODE § 21-2033(b) AND SCR-P D 305 APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.3, 1.4 AND 2.2
+CODE § 21-2033(B) AND SCR-PD